 When a personal finance matter turns into a legal matter, it’s time to act quickly.
-I got a call yesterday from an individual who received a Motion To Claim Exempt Property.
+I got a call yesterday from an individual in Charlotte (Mecklenburg County) who received a Motion To Claim Exempt Property.
 He was confused by the language used in the motion, and of course wanted guidance on what to do next.
 In one quick phone call, we discussed the motion, I asked a few questions about his finances and we decided together how to respond.

 Once you receive this notice, you have twenty days to respond by filing a written response with the court.
 If you fail to file the response, you waive your right to the exemptions (protections) that the state offers.
 These protections are similar to the protections you have by law when filing a bankruptcy, so a bankruptcy attorney is the right person to speak to when you receive the motion.